Arrests, weapons seizures tied to German politician's killing | DW | 27.06.2019

 Read more: Walter Lübcke murder raises specter of neo-Nazi terrorism

-The self-confessed killer has said he acted alone, but investigators are trying to uncover any potential right-wing extremist network behind the June 2 murder.
+The self-confessed killer has said he acted alone, but investigators are trying to uncover any potential right-wing extremist network behind the June 2 killing.

-Lübcke, 65, was a member of Chancellor Angela Merkel's conservative Christian Democratic Union.
+The 65-year-old Lübcke was a member of Chancellor Angela Merkel's conservative Christian Democratic Union (CDU).
 He was known for taking a welcoming stance on refugees and had received death threats in the past.

 Editor's note: Deutsche Welle follows the German press code, which stresses the importance of protecting the privacy of suspected criminals or victims and obliges us to refrain from revealing full names in such cases.
 In this particular case, DW has decided to publish the full name of the self-confessed killer.